-God can empower us to be calm even in the chaos.
+God can empower us to be calm when we feel angry.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!